 Voluntary work and social welfare payments

-If you want to keep your social welfare payment and do some voluntary work, you must follow the rules set down by the Department of Social Protection.
+If you want to keep your social welfare payment and do some voluntary work, you must follow the rules set down by the Department of Employment Affairs and Social Protection.

 This document is in: Social Welfare Social welfare payments

 If you have been unemployed and you get a new job, increase the number of hours that you work or take up a place on an employment support scheme, you may be eligible for a subsidised after-school childcare place for primary school children.